skyscrapers/documentation/kubernetes/karpenter.md

 In summary, these requirements define the characteristics that nodes must have or not have to be included in the node pool.

+> [!IMPORTANT]
-**Important: at this moment we recommend to excluding the 7th generation of instances by default as that generation has an increased price over the other generations!**
+> At this moment we recommend to excluding the 7th generation of instances by default as that generation has an increased price over the other generations!

 ### How to deal with node management